-IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES BIOLOGICAL RESOURCES previous projects.
-If the project is taking place on BLM or state administered lands (e.g., BLM, State Trust Lands), the list of special status wildlife from that land managing agency shall be obtained and reviewed in addition to the lists previously mentioned. • Coordinate with State and Federal Agencies.
-The wildlife biologist shall coordinate with the appropriate agencies (CDFW, USFWS, BLM) to discuss wildlife resource issues in the project region and determine the appropriate level of surveys necessary to document special status wildlife and their habitats. • Conduct Field Studies.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
+8 previous projects.
+If the project is taking place on BLM or state administered lands (e.g., BLM, State Trust Lands), the list of special status wildlife from that land managing agency shall be obtained and reviewed in addition to the lists previously mentioned.
+Coordinate with State and Federal Agencies.
+The wildlife biologist shall coordinate with the appropriate agencies (CDFW, USFWS, BLM) to discuss wildlife resource issues in the project region and determine the appropriate level of surveys necessary to document special status wildlife and their habitats.
+Conduct Field Studies.
 The wildlife biologist shall evaluate existing habitat conditions and determine what level of biological surveys may be required.
 The type of survey required shall depend on species richness, habitat type and quality, and the probability of special status species occurring in a particular habitat type.
-Depending on the existing conditions in the project area and the proposed construction activity, one or a combination of the following levels of survey may be required: • Habitat Assessment.
+Depending on the existing conditions in the project area and the proposed construction activity, one or a combination of the following levels of survey may be required: Habitat Assessment.
 A habitat assessment determines whether suitable habitat is present.
-The wildlife biologist shall conduct project-specific habitat assessments consistent with protocols and guidelines issued by responsible agencies for certain special status species- (e.g., USFWS) and CDFW have issued protocols for evaluating bald eagle habitat (2004 Protocol for Evaluating Bald Eagle Habitat and Populations in California).
-Habitat assessments are used to assess and characterize habitat conditions and to determine whether return surveys are necessary.
-If no suitable habitat is present for a given special status species, no additional species-focused or protocol surveys shall be required. • Species-Focused Surveys.
-Project-specific species-focused surveys (or target species surveys) shall be conducted if suitable habitat is present for special status wildlife and if it is necessary to determine the presence or absence of the species in the project area.
-The
+The wildlife biologist shall conduct project-specific habitat assessments consistent with protocols and guidelines issued by responsible agencies for certain special status species. (e.g., USFWSand CDFW have issued protocols for evaluating bald eagle habitat (2004 Protocol for Evaluating Bald Eagle Habitat and Populations in California).
+Habitat assessments are used to assess and characterize habitat is present for a given special status species, no additional species-focused surveys (or target species surveys) shall be conducted if suitable habitat is present for special status wildlife surveys.
+Project-specific species-focused surveys (or target species surveys) shall be conducted if suitable habitat is present for species in the project area.
+The wildlife biologist shall conduct project-specific urveys for special status wildlife and if it is